 High-quality disaggregated data is an essential input for smart and transparent decision-making, including in support of the post-2015 agenda and its means of implementation, and can improve policymaking at all levels.
 A focus on quantitative and qualitative data, including open data, and statistical systems and administrations at the national and sub-national level will be especially important in order to strengthen domestic capacity, transparency and accountability in the global partnership.
 National statistical systems have a central role in generating, disseminating and administering data.
 They should be supplemented with data and analysis from civil society, academia and the private sector.

 We will seek to increase and use high-quality, timely and reliable data disaggregated by sex, age, geography, income, race, ethnicity, migratory status, disability, and other characteristics relevant in national contexts.
-We will enhance capacity building support to developing countries, including for LDCs, LLDCs and SIDs for this purpose and provide international cooperation, including through technical and financial support, to further strengthen the capacity of national statistical authorities and bureau.
+We will enhance capacity-building support to developing countries, including for LDCs, LLDCs and SIDs, for this purpose and provide international cooperation, including through technical and financial support, to further strengthen the capacity of national statistical authorities and bureau.
 We call on relevant institutions to strengthen and standardize data on domestic and international resource mobilization and spending, as well as data on other means of implementation.
 In this regard, we will welcome proposals on improved statistical indicators for all means of implementation.
-We also request the UN Statistical Commission, working with the relevant international statistical services and forums to facilitate enhanced tracking of data on all cross-border financing and other economically relevant financial flows that brings together existing databases and to regularly assess and report on the adequacy of international statistics related to implementing the sustainable development agenda.
+We also request the UN Statistical Commission, working with the relevant international statistical services and forums, to facilitate enhanced tracking of data on all cross-border financing and other economically relevant financial flows that brings together existing databases and to regularly assess and report on the adequacy of international statistics related to implementing the sustainable development agenda.
 The availability of timely and reliable data for development could be improved by supporting civil registration and vital statistics systems, which generate information for national plans and investment opportunities.

 We recognize that greater transparency is essential and can be provided by publishing timely, comprehensive and forward–looking information on development activities in a common, open, electronic format, as appropriate.
 Access to reliable data and statistics helps governments make informed decisions, and enables all stakeholders to track progress, understand trade-offs, and creates mutual accountability.
 We will learn from existing transparency initiatives and open data standards, and take note of the International Aid Transparency Initiative (IATI).
 We further recognize the importance of national ownership of the post-2015 development agenda, and stress the importance of preparing country needs assessments for the different priority areas to allow for greater transparency and efficiency by linking needs and support, in particular in developing countries.